1 -

 instrument whereas he copied Guyot de Provins' famous words when he was

-admit this fact some future day and rectify this other legend like many
+admit this fact some day and rectify this other legend like many

 have tempted to shed light on the Legend of Flavio di Gioia,